mukeshkharita/mukeshkharita.github.io/_posts/2018-08-04-Google-Summer-of-Code-2018-with-WorldBrain.io.md

 The code for the analytics backend is [here](https://github.com/WorldBrain/analytics-backend/commits?author=mukeshkharita).
 The code for the analytics on the extension is [here](https://github.com/WorldBrain/Memex/pulls?q=is%3Apr+author%3Amukeshkharita).

-By the end of official GSoC Coding period, I would have made 265 commits in the memex and analytics-backend codebase.
+By the end of official GSoC Coding period, I would have made 265 commits in the memex, analytics-backend and direct-linking-backend codebase.

 Over the summer I have fallen in love with the WorldBrain organization and have learned a lot of stuff.
 I'm really looking forward to adding more features in the Memex soon, so that the Memex extension becomes more useful to everyone.
 I enjoyed working on a really cool open-source project like WorldBrain this summer and am very thankful to Google for providing me this opportunity.
 I would encourage everyone reading this to give the Memex a try and contribute to Memex if possible.